How to Change Hostname in Linux

-2. Log in as the root user
+2. Log in as the root user or use sudo for administrative commands.

-3. Check the current hostname by running the following command:
+3. Check the current hostname by running:

 hostnamectl